paulruziskey/ap-computer-science-a/README.md

-# ap-computer-science-a
-Course material for the AP Computer Science A exam
+# AP Computer Science A

+Welcome to the AP-computer-science-a course!
+Click on a module above to get started!

+Project directories contain a `project.md` file which contains a link to the instructions.